achmurzy/flask_glyphs/README.txt

 gsutil -m cp "gs://quickdraw_dataset/full/simplified/cactus.ndjson" .

 TODO:
-	-Learn TensorFlow!

-	-Create a protocol for sending font/glyph data to the front-end for visualization purposes.
-		-Need this to verify that we are parsing glyphs properly.
-Visualizer should accord with normalization scheme for glyphs

-	-Query unicode glyphs, and loop through their linked glyph records (composites), applying offsets to achieve a sequence of x-y coordinates and strokes data.
-Achieve the same format with drawings, and make an output format that can be quickly and easily sent to the front-end for visualization
+	-Find an input model for incorporating other glyph/contour data (e.g. stroke types L,Q,C,M) rather than just x-y coordinates/stroke order
-		-Run the sketch-RNN model on a set of Arabic fonts to generate a demo model -Begin thinking about how to query the database to prepare training data (i.e. normalization, standardization, offsetting, etc)
-				-Use the normalization scheme 'Simplified Drawings' detailed here: https://github.com/googlecreativelab/quickdraw-dataset -Don't store raw/un-normalized font data.
+	-Run the sketch-RNN model on a set of Arabic fonts to generate a demo model -Use the normalization scheme 'Simplified Drawings' detailed here: https://github.com/googlecreativelab/quickdraw-dataset

-	-Teach the model how to handle 'off-curve' points by modeling sequences of Bezier types.

 	-Begin thinking about how to add large amounts of text (Qur'an, bible, novels) to the database -Need ways to clean up punctuation, whitespacing, headings, etc when parsing .txt/.pdfs